aaroo/clout/README.md

 A person can be followed zero or more people.
 A person can follow zero or 1 person including themself.

-The current implementation uses Java and H2 relational DB currently used with in-memory mode for quick and clean setup and teardown.

 Example